 In May 2012, the Big Lottery Fund named Chance UK as one of 25 ‘outstanding’ projects that would receive five years’ support and £948,000 to develop its evaluation work as part of the ‘Realising Ambition’ programme.
 A year later, the Fund again selected Chance UK, this time to receive expert support from a respected research charity, the Social Research Unit (SRU), to carry out a randomised controlled trial.
 In an RCT, participants are divided into two groups.
 One group receives an intervention, in this case the Chance UK mentoring programme, while the other, the control group, does not.
 At the end of the trial, results for the two groups are compared to see if there is any statistically significant difference between them.

 The Chance UK RCT, known as ECHO (Evidence for Children’s Outcomes), started in July 2014.
-The Social Research Unit report on the trial will appear in 2017 and provide the most detailed evaluation of the charity’s mentoring programme and outcomes so far.
+The Social Research Unit report on the trial will be published in early 2018 and will provide the most detailed evaluation of the charity’s mentoring programme and outcomes so far.
 It may also highlight changes that would improve the programme.
-RCTs are considered to be the ‘gold standard’ for evaluation and Chance UK is looking forward to taking part.
+RCTs are considered to be the ‘gold standard’ for evaluation and Chance UK is really looking forward to seeing the results.

 Chance UK has prepared a detailed theory of change (also known as a logic model) for its core mentoring programme to support the Randomised Controlled Trial.
 This document is available to commissioners and funders on request.
 Please contact firstname.lastname@example.org if you would like to receive a copy.